 Rust Bullet Automotive Rust Inhibitor Paint

-This tough metallic grey paint by Rust Bullet has a range of enticing features.
+This tough metallic gray paint by Rust Bullet has a range of enticing features.

-First things first, users with vehicles that are metallic grey won’t have to use a topcoat with this product.
+Firstly, users with vehicles that are metallic gray won’t have to use a topcoat with this product.
 It’ll protect the bare metal against UV light and scratches, as well as oxidation.

-As we’ve already mentioned, this paint is made to last.
+As we’ve already mentioned, this product is made to last.
 You’ll want to be careful while you’re applying it, though—as this substance doesn’t come off easily.

 It has strong adhesion and sealing properties, and oxidation trapped underneath it won’t be able to bubble through or bleed out.